john-tornblom/pyrsl/doc/language-reference.rst

    .assign s = "'hello world'"
    $trmquot{s}

-When the example above is executed, the value of *s* is transformed into *hello world*.
+When the example above is executed, the value of *s* is transformed from *'hello world'* into *hello world*.

 Escaping Special Characters
 ---------------------------